go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

 !!! tip "High Availability"
     In order to improve the availability of a single tunnel, multiple clients can be run, and these clients use the same tunnel ID.
 When obtaining a connection from the tunnel, a round-robin mechanism will be used, with up to 3 failed retries.

+## External Public Entry Point

+The entry point set through the `entrypoint` option can be regarded as a public entry point provided internally by the tunnel service.
+You can also run multiple external public entry points to forward traffic to the tunnel service.

+### Server

+The server specifies the entry point ID through `entrypoint.id`.
+The client must use the same ID to be considered a public entry point.
+Otherwise, it will be treated as a private entry point and can only access the specified tunnel.

+=== "CLI"

+    ```bash
+    gost -L "tunnel://:8443?entrypoint.id=9fd6c586-86f9-49c1-a03a-d4876851695a
+    ```

+=== "File (YAML)"

+    ```yaml hl_lines="7"
+    services:
+    - name: service-0
+      addr: :8443
+      handler:
+        type: tunnel
+        metadata:
+          entrypoint.id: 9fd6c586-86f9-49c1-a03a-d4876851695a
+          ingress: ingress-0
+      listener:
+        type: tcp

+    ingresses:
+    - name: ingress-0
+      rules:
+      - hostname: ".example.com"
+        endpoint: 4d21094e-b74c-4916-86c1-d9fa36ea677b
+      - hostname: "example.org"
+        endpoint: ac74d9dd-3125-442a-a7c1-f9e49e05faca
+    ```

+### Client

+The client specifies the tunnel ID through `tunnel.id`.
+When the tunnel ID is the same as the server's `entrypoint.id`, the client will be regarded as a public entry point.

+=== "CLI"

+    ```bash
+    gost -L tcp://:8000?sniffing=true -F tunnel://:8443?tunnel.id=9fd6c586-86f9-49c1-a03a-d4876851695a
+    ```

+=== "File (YAML)"

+    ```yaml hl_lines="8 21"
+      services:
+      - name: service-0
+        addr: :8000
+        handler:
+          type: tcp
+          chain: chain-0
+          metadata:
+            sniffing: true
+        listener:
+          type: tcp
+      chains:
+      - name: chain-0
+        hops:
+        - name: hop-0
+          nodes:
+          - name: node-0
+            addr: :8443
+            connector:
+              type: tunnel
+              metadata:
+                tunnel.id: 9fd6c586-86f9-49c1-a03a-d4876851695a
+              dialer:
+                type: tcp
+    ```

 ## Client Routing